Back to the blog

 Let’s outline the opening first:

-The biggest reason club players adore the Stafford?
+Is the No. 1 thing club players love so much about the Stafford?
 Tactics.
 Lots of them.

-Whether it’s a knight sacrifice on f2, a queen swinging to h4, or a bishop aiming at c5, Black constantly threatens checkmate or material loss for unprepared opponents.
+Whether it’s a sacrifice on f2 with the knight, swinging the queen to h4, or pointing a bishop at c5, Black always has mate in mind or some kind of material gain for unprepared opponents.

 1. e4 e5